 - Engage in core concepts and frameworks in inclusive and anti-racist teaching and academic change work -- e.g., definitions of concepts, evidence-based frameworks, theories of change, navigating buy-in and resistance, sustainability.

-- Enhance the syllabus and learning activities for a course taught by faculty team member (to be taught AY21-22), to enhance equity and students’ sense of belonging.
-This could be a new course, an existing course re-design, or a significant module/unit within a course.
-Foundational courses (i.e., introductory courses) are encouraged, but all courses are welcome.
+- Enhance the syllabus and learning activities for a course taught by a faculty team member (to be taught AY22-23), to enhance equity and students’ sense of belonging.
+While existing course re-designs are encouraged (or a significant module/unit within a course), this could be a new course.
+Foundational courses (i.e., introductory courses) are particularly encouraged, but all courses are welcome.

 Collaborate with departmental leadership and department's DIAP committee to identify a feasible change project that the team would carry out collaboratively.
 Examples of potential projects include: